 Our research portfolio covers a range of tropical parasites that cause important diseases, including Plasmodium ssp (malaria), Trypanosoma ssp (sleeping sickness), Leishmania ssp (leishmaniasis) and Theileria (East coast fever/theileriosis), along with filarial worms, the cause of elephantiasis.
 We also study parasites that are endemic in the UK such as Toxoplasma gondii and important gastro-intestinal parasites of livestock that cause significant economic loss to the agricultural industry and are important for global food security.
 Many important parasites are transmitted by vectors, and we have growing strengths in vector biology, most notably mosquitoes and ticks.
 We aim to apply our findings to informing control programmes and to translate our findings into better diagnostics, drugs and vaccines.

-PhD programmes are usually 3 to 4 years long (submission of the thesis is expected within 4 years of commencing study).
 Students undertake individual research projects in the area of expertise of their supervisor(s), although many projects on offer are interdisciplinary.

 Specific areas of interest include: